tylerlong/eslint-config-tyler/README.md

 # eslint-config-tyler

-Tyler's ESLint (& Prettier) configuration.
+Tyler's ESLint & Prettier configuration.

 It's opinionated.
 It works out of the box.

 It supports both Node.js projects and React frontend projects.
-It will detect existance of `react` to enable React & frontend rules.
+It will detect existence of `react` to enable React & frontend rules.

 ## Installation